 His main research interests are in the fields of nanomaterials for biomedical applications (e.g. remote cell stimulation mediated by piezoelectric nanoparticles, superparamagnetic nanostructures and NIR-absorbing nanomaterials), 3D nanostructured scaffolds for tissue engineering, bio-hybrid systems for the modelling of blood-brain barrier and biology in altered gravity conditions.

-Dr. Marino is author or co-author of 33 ISI papers, 1 papers on international peer-reviewed non-impacted journals, 3 book chapter, 13 proceedings and 16 abstracts/posters at national/international conferences.
-He serves as Reviewer for more than 25 international journals and was selected as reviewer for the evaluation of ERC and Marie Skłodowska-Curie projects.
+Dr. Marino is author or co-author of 37 ISI papers, 1 patent, 4 book chapters, 14 proceedings and 16 abstracts/posters at national/international conferences.
+He serves as Reviewer for about 30 international journals and was selected as reviewer for the evaluation of ERC and Marie Skłodowska-Curie projects.
 He serves as Review Editor for Frontiers Bioengineering and Biotechnology.
-He delivered 6 talks and 4 invited talk in international contexts.
+He delivered 6 talks and 6 invited talk in international contexts.
 Attilio Marino is currently involved in the framework of two projects in IIT for the establishment of two spin-off companies (NABIS and Kidaria Bioscience).
 For his research activity, he was awarded with several national and international prizes.
 Attilio Marino held seminars at the Polytechnic University of Turin (aa.yy.
 2015/2016, 2016/2017, 2017/2018, 2018/2019 coordinated by prof. Gianluca Ciardelli and prof. Gianni Ciofani), University of Genova (aa.yy.
-2017/2018, , coordinated by prof. Roberto Raiteri), and at the University of Pisa "Neuroscience Methods" (2012/2013, 2013/2014, 2014/2015, coordinated by prof. Mario Pellegrino).
-He is currently supervisor of one M.Sc. student.
-He supervised the activity of other 3 M.Sc.
+2017/2018, coordinated by prof. Roberto Raiteri), and at the University of Pisa "Neuroscience Methods" (2012/2013, 2013/2014, 2014/2015, coordinated by prof. Mario Pellegrino).
+He supervised the activity of 6 M.Sc.

 Education and training:

 February 2018 – present: - Post-Doctoral Fellowship, granted by European Research Council, at IIT (Smart Bio-Interfaces group).